nekwebdev/calis/README.md

                  Chocolate expects your partitions to be mounted in /mnt --onlypart   Only format, partition and mount the drive.
-    --swap       Swap partition size in G/M, defaults to '2G' --root       Root partition size in G/M, defaults to all remaining space --data       Create ext4 partition with the remaining space in /mnt/data.
+    --swap       Swap partition size in G/M, defaults to '2G' --swapfile   Create a swapfile instead of a partition.
+    --root       Root partition size in G/M, defaults to all remaining space --data       Create ext4 partition with the remaining space in /mnt/data.
                  --root must also be set to use data, defaults to off.